markorn-01/FPT_Web_Crawling/README.md

 # WebCrawling
-Crawling Data from FPT Shop using Java.
+- Crawling Data from FPT Shop using Java.
+- Using Jsoup Library to crawl iphone, Macbook name and price.